PasaOpasen/SpeechLogger/README.md

 ### Notes

 * Not correct showing of arabic words (reversed and upper-cased) exists because of [bags with windows terminal](https://github.com/microsoft/terminal/issues/538).
-But u will copy this text and paste it into text editor / google / messanger, it would be normal.
+But if u will copy this text and paste it into text editor / google / messanger, it would be normal.

 ## Second result